Mont Dauphin

 From the tip of Bastion Royal, the center of the three bastions, you can see most of the northern defenses.from the other two bastions at either flank, both demi-lunes, the advance work in front of the western bastion, and the bastion du front which is forward of the eastern demi-lune.
 The earthwork inside the Bastion Royal has to be a cavalier, designed so that the bastion can be defensible even if the wall is breached.

-In later times a caponier became a covered passage through the ditch - or a covered fighting position in the ditch - both with overhead protection.
-Mont Dauphin has an earlier version of the concept - in this case earthworks providing protection from flanking fire for men moving to and from the Demi-lune de Berry.
+In later times the term "caponier" became a covered passage through the ditch - or a covered fighting position in the ditch - both with overhead protection.
+Mont Dauphin has an earlier version of a caponier - earthworks providing protection from flanking fire for men moving to and from the Demi-lune de Berry.

-The Bastion du Front comes to the edge of the bluff overlooking the Guil.
+The Bastion du Front, a 19th century addition, comes to the edge of the bluff overlooking the Guil.
 Next, we will walk along the path to the left of the bastion to the Demi-lune de Berry behind it.

 Vauban's outworks in this area include not only the Demi-lune de Berry between the Bastion Royal and the Bastion Dauphin but also a counterguard in front of the Bastion Dauphin.